A. Resolution Management Conference (RMC); Preparation and Matters to Be Discussed.

 a. a comprehensive statement of income and expenses substantially similar to Form 2, Affidavit of Financial Information, or such other form permitted by local rule of the Superior Court in which the matter is pending;

-b. if the case involves custody, parenting time or child support issues, a fully completed Parent’s Worksheet for Child Support Amount; and
+b. if the case involves legal decision-making, parenting time or child support issues, a fully completed Parent’s Worksheet for Child Support Amount; and

 c. if the case involves an action for dissolution, legal separation or annulment, a detailed itemized inventory of property and debt, listing the community, joint tenancy, and other property and debts held in common by the parties, and the separate property and debts of each party.
 This inventory shall set forth the date the property was acquired, by what title the parties hold the property, the amount of encumbrance thereon, and each party’s evaluation of the fair market value of the property.
 The inventory shall also set forth the party’s proposed distribution of property and debts.
 The inventory shall be in a format substantially similar to Form 12, Inventory of Property and Debts.